Finance minister retains job in expanded new government amid struggle to speed up economic revival.

 A group of a few hundred youths tried to break through police lines cordoning off the venue and were pushed back with tear gas in clashes that lasted a few minutes.

 One of the marchers, 24-year-old economics graduate Manolis Spathis, blamed big business for the country’s economic woes.

 “They are trying to blame Greek people, but industrialists and bankers took the money,” Spathis said.

 Reforms ‘on track’

-Unions in Greece have promised to continue labour unrest into autumn after six general strikes already this year against the centre-left government’s tough reforms, which were being adopted in return for the EU-IMF bailout loan.
+Unions in Greece have promised to continue labour unrest into the autumn after six general strikes already this year against the centre-left government’s tough reforms.

 The government has said that its target of reducing the budget deficit from 13.6 per cent of annual output in 2009 to 8.1 per cent this year is on track.